peilinrao/GST603/README.md

 Please note that although GST603 is totally free to use, the developers are paying for the online server which runs the script.
 It would be nice if the users do not upload any file larger than 10MB.

 # How to join the chatroom via script
 Once you are granted access from the developers, you will have the IP address and the port that can be used to connect to the server.
+You can choose to connect to chatroom via termianl or via GUI.

+If you wish to connect via terminal:
 Please run the script "client.py" from the folder "client" with python 3.

-# How to join the chatroom via GUI
+If you wish to connect via GUI:
-Once you are granted access from the developers, you will have the IP address and the port that can be used to connect to the server.
-Please install pyqt5 library for python 3 and run the script "gui.py" from the folder "client" with python 3.
+Please make sure you have installed pyqt5 library for python 3 and run the script "gui.py" from the folder "gui" with python 3.

 # How to start chatting
 After you have run the script of GUI, Then you should: